jbock-java/compile-testing/README.md

 This is a fork of [compile-testing](https://github.com/google/compile-testing) but with a `module-info.java` and a gradle build.
-It does not use Sun APIs and is buildable with Java 17.
+It requires Java 11 and does not use Sun APIs.
+It has a JUnit 5 (Jupiter) dependency rather than JUnit 4.
+Since Version `0.19.11` it contains [Kiskae's CompileTestingExtension](https://github.com/Kiskae/compile-testing-extension/), instead of CompilationRule.

 Methods `containsElementsIn`, `hasSourceEquivalentTo` and `generatesSources` have been marked as deprecated.
 They throw `UnsupportedOperationException` now.